 Notification and Selection of Applicants

 Financial aid proposals are estimates that are subject to revisions due to changes in enrollment, corrections of errors and omissions, adjustments because of false or misleading student information, receipt of outside scholarships, grants and loans, conflicting information, changes in the availability of funding, failure to maintain satisfactory academic progress and the requirements of state and federal law and institutional policy.
 The Financial Aid Office reserves the right to revise, adjust or cancel the award at any time based on new or conflicting eligibility information.
-The student is required to report all changes in their financial aid status to the GCC Financial Aid Office.
+You are required to report all changes in their financial aid status to the GCC Financial Aid Office.

 Students who enroll in a program of study abroad approved for credit by the home institution may be considered for federal student financial assistance.